Week 28: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - WIRED reported that Russian hackers are weaponizing “tainted” leaks — planting altered materials with disinformation alongside legitimate leaks.

 - WSJ reported that a GOP political operative, Aaron Nevins, worked with the Russians to hurt Clinton and Democrats during the election — the first direct evidence of collusion.

 - WAPO reported that the FBI “person of interest” in the WH referenced in their reporting last week is Kushner.
 The FBI is investigating Kushner for the extent and nature of his contacts with Russian officials.

 - Further, WAPO reported the FBI is investigating possible coordination between the Trump campaign and Russia to influence the 2016 election, as well as possible financial crimes.

-- Lieberman became the fourth candidate under consideration by Trump for FBI director to withdraw from consideration.
+- Joe Lieberman became the fourth candidate under consideration by Trump for FBI director to withdraw from consideration.

-- After demurring on whether Trump would lift sanctions on Russia Thursday, top Trump adviser, under media scrutiny, said Friday the sanctions would remain in place.
+- After demurring on whether Trump would lift sanctions on Russia Thursday, a top Trump adviser, under media scrutiny, said Friday the sanctions would remain in place.

 - A Quinnipiac poll found that most Americans believe Trump is abusing his power (54–43), and most believe he is not honest (59–36).

 - WAPO reported at a meeting at Trump Tower in early December, Kushner proposed to Kislyak setting up a secret communication channel between the Kremlin and the Trump regime using Russian diplomatic facilities.

 - Kislyak was reportedly taken aback by the suggestion, and concerned Kushner’s request would expose Russian communication capabilities.